ibm-cloud-architecture/refarch-cloudnative-netflix-eureka/README.md

 3. The Eureka user interface is available via `http://localhost:8761`.

 #### Run the Application Component on Bluemix
 1. Edit the Bluemix Response File to select your desired external public route, application domain, and other operational details.
-The default values in the `.bluemixrc` are acceptable to deploy to the US-South Bluemix region.
+The default values in the file `bluemix/.bluemixrc` are acceptable to deploy to the US-South Bluemix region.

 2. To deploy Eureka as a container group onto the Bluemix Container Service, execute the following script:
         `./deploy-container-group.sh`